 Moral injury is a normal human response to perpetrating, failing to prevent, witnessing, or hearing about acts or events that violate conscience and challenge an individual’s core moral foundations and codes of conduct.
 It can also come from losing beloved comrades, handling human remains, or failing to prevent harm to others.

-Treatment for moral injury is both spiritual and emotional in its technique and coincides with VOA’s Ministry of Service.
-Recovery strategies are currently being developed, and VOA is on the forefront of the effort to combat this soul disruption.
+Treatment for moral injury is both spiritual and emotional in its technique and coincides with Volunteers of America's Ministry of Service.
+Recovery strategies are currently being developed, and Volunteers of America (VOA) is on the forefront of the effort to combat this soul disruption.
 Currently, VOA is the lead agency on a research project funded by Bristol Meyers Squibb to develop an Evidenced-Based Model for treating moral injury.
 The project is also co-led by the Veterans Administration (Dr. Jonathan Shay) and researchers from Texas Christian University – Brite Divinity School (Dr. Rita Brock).
-This summer Dr. Brock was hired by VOA as the Senior Vice President of Moral Injury Programs.
-She has selected VOA-GNY as one of two VOA affiliates in which to conduct the research efforts.
+In the summer of 2017, Dr. Brock was hired by Volunteers of America as the Senior Vice President of Moral Injury Programs.
+She has selected Volunteers of America-Greater New York (VOA-GNY) as one of two affiliates in which to conduct the research efforts.

 Over the next two years, the teams at VOA-GNY and VOA-Los Angeles will work with Dr. Brock, Dr. Shay, and 120 veterans (60 in each city) on this project, which will be known as Spiritual Resiliency Training (SRT).
 Our approach is a peer leadership system, a military squad model of trust and bonding, and complimentary alternative therapy strategies such as mindfulness and the arts.
 The SRT strategies focus on confronting moral suffering, exploring forgiveness and gratitude, restoring meaning or faith and purpose to life, increasing self-acceptance and awareness of each person’s core humanity, and civic engagement through public service.
 SRT will help strengthen the spiritual, relational, and emotional resiliency of veteran participants and lower indicators of moral injury distress such as suicidal ideation, substance abuse and homelessness.